botswana-harvard/edc-reportable/README.md

         grading_data=grading_data)

+### Using your reportables

-### In your code, get the references by collection name:
+In your code, get the references by collection name:

     my_project_reportables = site_reportables.get('my_project')